gmforghieri/GoGreen-Application/README.md

 ## Responsibilities
-I have been mainly responsible for building the backend with the Java Springboot framework, setting up the project structure, login, signup and functionality of 2 activities.
+I have been mainly responsible for building the backend with the Java Springboot framework, setting up the project structure, login-signup screens and the functionality of 2 activities.
 I have also fulfilled the project manager role by creating weekly documentation, managing the scrumboard and setting the goals for the weekly sprints during the 10 week course.
 Currently there are 6 activity recommendations to help users reduce their emissions.